 Research and Practice

 The Center for the Study of Ethics in the Profession's research program focuses on ethics in the life sciences and ethical and societal issues of emerging technologies, with a particular focus on philosophical and ethical aspects of neuroscience.
 The Ethics Center is committed to multi-disciplinary and multi-institutional research, to projects that combine empirical investigation with conceptual analysis, and to projects that introduce and propagate innovations in teaching.
 Furthermore, the Ethics Center Library houses a unique collection of ethics codes from all over the world and a large collection of ethics education materials.

-Externally funded projects enable CSEP to conduct interdisciplinary research involving practitioners, as well as academics from IIT and other institutions.
-Topics CSEP has addressed include intellectual property protection for science and technology, national security restrictions on the dissemination of scientific and technical information, responsible conduct in science, university/industry research relationships, organizational development, ethics in vocational education, and individual and collective responsibility in engineering.
-For more information on CSEP's activities, please visit the Research section of our web site.
+Externally funded projects enable CSEP to conduct interdisciplinary research involving practitioners, as well as academics from Illinois Tech and other institutions.
+Topics CSEP has addressed include ways in which the brain and behavioral sciences might provide insight into moral and philosophical questions, intellectual property protection for science and technology, national security restrictions on the dissemination of scientific and technical information, responsible research and innovation in science, university/industry research relationships, organizational development, ethics in vocational education, and individual and collective responsibility in engineering.
+For more information on CSEP's activities, please visit the Research and Teaching sections of our web site.

 CSEP assists professional societies in developing and revising codes of ethics and presenting ethics programs.
 It also conducts ethics workshops for business, trade associations, and city governments.
-The Center maintains the world's largest online collection of Codes of Ethics including around 3,000 codes from professional organizations, businesses, government agencies, and other institutions.
+The Center maintains the Ethics Codes Collection, the world's largest online collection of codes of ethics and ethical guidelines including around 4,000 codes from professional organizations, businesses, government agencies, and other institutions.